Aggie01/Credit_Risk_Analysis/README.md

 ## Undersampling
 ### Cluster Centroids:
-(the opposite approach of oversampling.
+(The opposite approach of oversampling.
 The majority class is undersampled down to the size of the minority)
 - Calculated **Cluster Centroids** accuracy_score is low (0.656).
 It means that it's only 66% good at predicting accuracy

  ![](image%205.jpg)